 BACKGROUND – Dennis was born in Salem, Oregon where he grew up on a grass seed farm.
 He earned a Bachelor of Arts degree in Social Work and Bible and a Master of Divinity degree at Eastern Mennonite Seminary in 1979.
 After pastoring in Elmira, NY from 1979 to 1986, he moved his family to Cape Coral, FL to lead a team of six to launch the city’s first contemporary worship-style church, Cape Christian Fellowship in 1987.
-Now, worship attendance in four services each weekend, is approaching 3,000.
+Now, worship attendance in five services each weekend, is over 3,000.

 FAMILY – Dennis married Linda Augsburger in 1974 and she has been a vital part of starting and growing Cape Christian Fellowship.
 Professionally, Linda is a Registered Nurse, working in Labor and Delivery at Cape Coral Hospital since 1989.
 She has written a course, Parenting on Purpose, that she teaches to young parents.

 INTERESTS – Dennis and Linda love to travel.
 During May through August 2014, they were awarded a fully-funded four-month sabbatical through the Lilly Endowment Grant administered by the National Clergy Renewal Program.
 You guessed it.
 Their sabbatical included lots of travel — six weeks in Europe and eleven weeks on a road trip across North America.
 Since 1997, they have been leading tour groups to experience the delights of following the steps of Jesus in Israel, Apostle Paul in Greece, Turkey and Rome and of radical church leaders in Germany and Swizterland.
-See their website, blog and future travel itineraries at Gingerich Tours.
+See their website, blog and future travel itineraries at TransforMissional Travel.